evhub/rabbit/README.md

 ## Executive Summary

-For a short explanation of what Rabbit is and what it can do in layman's terms, see the Executive Summary, which can be accessed at [docs](/docs)/[Executive Summary.docx](/docs/Executive%20Summary.docx).
+For a short explanation of what Rabbit is and what it can do in layman's terms, see the Executive Summary, which can be accessed at [docs](/docs)/[Executive Summary.pdf](/docs/Executive%20Summary.pdf).

+## Academic Paper

+The full academic research report written on the Rabbit programming language is hosted here, and can be accessed at [docs](/docs)/[The Rabbit Language.pdf](/docs/The%20Rabbit%20Language.pdf).

 ## Technical Whitepaper